 A means to differentiate yourself and stand out from the crowd

-While finding/developing the right product is up to you, distribution and marketing are areas that can be outsourced to others.
+While finding and developing the right product is all your business, distribution and marketing are areas that can be outsourced to others.

 There’s no denying that Amazon has their act together when it comes to order fulfillment.
 Their billion-dollar operation is a model of efficiency that cranks out thousands of orders every day.
 But on the same token, this is also one of their biggest weaknesses.